-Sends products from one place to another by truck, rail, vessel, or airplane.
-Uses the hazardous materials regulations to determine the product's:
+- Sends products from one place to another by truck, rail, vessel, or airplane.

+- Uses the hazardous materials regulations to determine the product's:

+- o Proper shipping name.

+- o Hazard class.

+- o Identification number.

+- o Packing group.

+- o Correct packaging.

-Proper shipping name.
-Hazard class.
-Identification number.
-Packing group.
-Correct packaging.
-Correct label and markings.
-Correct placards.
+- o Correct label and markings.

+- o Correct placards.

-Must package, mark, and label the materials; prepare shipping papers; provide emergency response information; and supply placards.
+- Must package, mark, and label the materials; prepare shipping papers; provide emergency response information; and supply placards.

-Certify on the shipping paper that the shipment has been prepared according to the rules (unless you are pulling cargo tanks supplied by you or your employer).
+- Certify on the shipping paper that the shipment has been prepared according to the rules (unless you are pulling cargo tanks supplied by you or your employer).